Monday, March 8, 2021

 So here we are again.
 March 8.
 International Women's Day.
 What can we say that's remotely new and relevant to a course of English as a Foreign Language?
 Nothing I haven't said a hundred times before.
 Still, allow me to reiterate some platitudes.

 You have an obligation to try and be sensitive to language transformation.
 If only because what feels "inappropriate" is usually "unacceptable".
 And I'm not talking about the dreaded PC culture, which started out fine but and has been known to defeat its purpose in some respects.
 No. I'm referring to forms of expression that simply feel out of step with the times.
 The sentence somebody has left his umbrella, for example, sounds dated and inaccurate to me.
 My reaction here is not political or ideological at all.
 It's simply practical.
 Why should I assume that the person who left the umbrella in question is a man?
-Likewise, the phrase the man in the street, (meaning an average person) also feels sexist and dated.
+Likewise, the phrase the man in the street, (meaning an average person) also feels quite sexist and dated.
 I personally refuse to use it because it doesn't make much sense to me.
 Times change and so does language use.
 And if you're still not convinced, consider this last example.

-As English learners you should all be sensitive to the times you're living in and be ready to make appropriate choices.
-Speakers are now establishing the expressions that will be standard in the future.
 I am aware that foreign students don't exactly have a horse in this race.
 They are expected to listen and follow suit.
 Still, certain novelties should not surprise them because we know from experience that some changes can happen from top to bottom.
+Some...
 Remember the ill-fated pronoun thon?
 It was suggested as a gender-neutral alternative to he and she in 1858.
 Needless to say, it didn't catch on.
 Why?
 Well, speakers rejected it.
 That's why.
 Is it going to be embraced by those who claim to be "woke" (to use the parlance of our times)?
 Only time will tell.
 Nevertheless we should not forget that dramatic changes do occur from time to time.
-At the end of the 19th century thou was still used as a pronoun for the second person singular.
-Then came you and English grammar was forever changed.
-Still, for now I think we ought to stick to what is standard.
-In a situation in which gender is irrelevant or simply unknown... what are you going to say?
-Someone left his or her umbrellaSomeone left their umbrellaSomeone left an umbrellaJust remember that your choice may help change the future.
+At the end of the 19th century, thou was still used as the preferred pronoun for the second person singular.
+Then you came along and English grammar was forever changed.

 No comments: